 Inclusion and exclusion criteria (IEC) should be defined to precisely describe the target population of the study.
 In general, the IEC are relatively less restrictive in observational studies than in interventional studies.
-The IEC should be chosen to avoid biases, such as selection bias and immortal-time bias.
-When necessary, the rationale for important exclusion criteria should be explained with an assessment of their impact on the study results.
+The IEC should be chosen to avoid biases, such as selection bias and immortaltime bias.
+When necessary, the rationale for important IEC should be explained with an assessment of their impact on the study results.